ErikaJacobs/Personal-Website/content/post/Dash of Coronavirus Data/index.md

 ## Why Dash?

-I was initially planning to create a quick Tableau dashboard to visualize this COVID-19 data, since I had read online that Tableau could be used alongside S3 (Where the data is stored).
+I was initially planning to create a quick Tableau dashboard to visualize this COVID-19 data, since I had read online that Tableau could be used alongside S3 (where the data is stored).
 However, it costs money to use Tableau...and while there was a free trial I could have used as an educator, I wanted to learn a method of creating dashboards I could do repeatedly and affordably at the price of "free".

 ![](free.gif)